-that the Conference of the Parties serving as the meeting of the Parties to the Protocol, at its tenth meeting, adopt a decision along the following lines:
+Recommends that the Conference of the Parties serving as the meeting of the Parties to the Cartagena Protocol, at its tenth meeting, adopt a decision along the following lines:

 The Conference of the Parties serving as the meeting of the Parties to the Cartagena Protocol on Biosafety,

+Recognizing the usefulness of the Strategic Plan for the Cartagena Protocol on Biosafety for the Period 2011-2020 to support national implementation, and of the Framework and Action Plan for Capacity-Building for the Effective Implementation of the Cartagena Protocol,

 Recalling decision CP-9/7, in which it decided to develop an implementation plan for the Cartagena Protocol that is anchored in and complementary to the post-2020 global biodiversity framework,

 Also recalling decision CP-9/3, in which it acknowledged the need for a specific action plan for capacity-building for implementation of the Cartagena Protocol and its Supplementary Protocol that is aligned with the implementation plan and complementary to the long-term strategic framework for capacity development to support implementation of the post-2020 global biodiversity framework,

-Welcoming the contribution to the development of the implementation plan and capacity-buildingaction plan by the Liaison Group on the Cartagena Protocol, and the review by the Subsidiary Body on Implementation,
+Welcoming the contribution to the development of the Implementation Plan and Capacity-building Action Plan by the Liaison Group on the Cartagena Protocol, and the review by the Subsidiary Body on Implementation at its third meeting,

-Recognizing the complementarity of the implementation plan and capacity-building action plan to the post-2020 global biodiversity framework and the long-term strategic framework for capacity development to support implementation of the post-2020 global biodiversity framework,
+Acknowledging the relevance of the Protocol and its Implementation Plan to the achievement of the objectives of the Convention on Biological Diversity,

+Recognizing the need to periodically set priorities to plan for and programme work to be undertaken within the time period of the Implementation Plan,

-1. Adopts the implementation plan and capacity-building action plan 2021-2030 as contained in the annex to the present decision;
+1. Adopts the Implementation Plan as contained in annex I to the present decision;

-2.
+2. Adopts the Capacity-building Action Plan, as contained in annex II to the present decision;

+3. Welcomes the post-2020 GBF adopted in decision 15/X and the long-term strategic framework for capacity development adopted in decision 15/X,

+4. Recognizes the complementarity of the IP to the post-2020 GBF and that the IP can contribute to the achievement of the biosafety target in the post-2020 GBF, especially for Parties to the Convention that are also Parties to the Cartagena Protocol,

-2. Urges Parties and invites other Governments to review and align, as appropriate, their national action plans and programmes relevant to the implementation of the Protocol, including their national biodiversity strategies and action plans, with the implementation plan and capacity-building action plan;
+5. Urges Parties and invites other Governments to review and align, as appropriate, their national action plans and programmes relevant to the implementation of the Protocol, including their national biodiversity strategies and action plans, with the Implementation Plan and Capacity-building Action Plan;

-3. Also urges Parties and invites other Governments and donors to allocate adequate resources necessary to expedite the implementation of the implementation plan and capacity-building action plan, and recognizes in particular the role of the Global Environment Facility as the financial mechanism for the Protocol;
+6. Also urges Parties and invites other Governments and donors to allocate adequate resources necessary to expedite the implementation of the Implementation Plan and Capacity-building Action Plan, and recognizes in particular the role of the Global Environment Facility as the financial mechanism for the Protocol;

+7. Further urges Parties to mobilize resources from all sources, including through international cooperation and the private sector;

-4. Decides that the baseline for the implementation plan and capacity-building action plan shall comprise information gathered in the fourth reporting cycle;12
+8. Decides that the baseline for the Implementation Plan and Capacity-building Action Plan shall comprise information gathered in the fourth reporting cycle;

+9. Decides to conduct a mid-term evaluation of the Implementation Plan and the Capacity-building Action Plan in conjunction with the fifth assessment and review of the Protocol;

-5. Requests the Executive Secretary to include in the reporting format for the fifth national report on the implementation of the Cartagena Protocol on Biosafety questions designed to elicit information on the indicators of the implementation plan and capacity action plan;
+10. Requests the Executive Secretary (a) to include in the reporting format for the fifth national report on the implementation of the Cartagena Protocol on Biosafety questions designed to elicit information on the indicators of the Implementation Plan and Capacity-building Action Plan; (b) to analyse and synthesize that information to facilitate the midterm evaluation in conjunction with the fifth assessment and review of the Cartagena Protocol, and make this information available to the Liaison Group and, as appropriate, the Compliance Committee;